-High schools should be evaluated and rewarded for improvement on measures relating to the successful transition of students from high school into careers and postsecondary education through the use of outcomes such as graduation from high school and continuation rate into a school district technical education center, community college or university program.
+High schools should be evaluated and rewarded for improvement on measures relating to the successful transition of students from high school into career and postsecondary education through the use of outcomes like graduation from high school and continuation rate into a district, college or university education program.

-The most important catalyst for change is a high-stakes accountability process that provides incentives to high schools for improvement in the transition of their students to careers or further education.
+The most important catalyst for change is a high-stakes accountability process that provides incentives to high schools for improvement in the transition of their students to careers or postsecondary education.
 Currently, the application of school grades based on the FCAT has created a culture of accountability that has produced significant improvements in student achievement.
 Unless high schools are held accountable for completion and postsecondary continuation outcomes, their primary focus will remain on assuring students meet the minimum standards on the 10th grade FCAT examinations.
-The minimum FCAT score required for graduation does not align with the competencies necessary to enter a postsecondary institution without the need for remediation.
+The minimum FCAT required for graduation does not align with the competencies necessary to enter a postsecondary institution without the need for remediation.